CapgeminiNorway/learnmake-keycloak/README.md

 the default *admin username+passwd* is inside [docker-compose.yaml](docker-compose.yaml)

 After you login, you need to setup a Realm and Client!
+By default, *docker-compose* while starting also reimports default [config](config/) like realm, client and users

+If you still want to do this manually:
 To learn more about creating a realm/clients/users, see [https://www.keycloak.org/docs/latest/server_admin/index.html#admin-console](https://www.keycloak.org/docs/latest/server_admin/index.html#admin-console)
 p.s.
 You can also reuse the first part of [baeldung-tutorial](https://www.baeldung.com/spring-boot-keycloak)*.